huangchieh/StructureMetrics/README.md

 # StructureMetrics
 Structure metrics are used to tell the authenticity of predicted structures.

-Now, we have three types of datasets:
+Now, we have three types of datasets.

 <img src='https://cdn.jsdelivr.net/gh/HuangJiaLian/DataBase0@master/uPic/2024-07-04-02-46-DataSets.png' width='30%'/>

 1. PPAFM dataset with label structures included.
 Images are simulated by PPM model, and the structures are cluculated based on DFT.